Jumoke-Lucas/Exploratory-analysis-of-international-brewery-brands-/README.md

 ### DATASET

-This dataset contains the data
+This dataset (*International_Breweries.csv*) contains the data of 5 countries' brewery

 the columns are
 1. sales rep